 - Another option is to use the Abu Dhabi Hop-On Hop-Off bus.
 If you’re only one or two travellers, the cost of your bus tickets may be cheaper than taking taxis between attractions.
 It can be a fast and convenient way to cut down travel time; with 3-4 passengers, stick to taxis.

-- Public Transportation in the UAE capital does exist, but with the need to buy pre-paid cards, for most visitors its not the most convenient way to see the city on a quick visit.
+- Public Transportation in the UAE capital does exist, but with the need to buy pre-paid bus cards from particular locations, for most visitors, it’s not the most convenient way to see the city on a quick visit.

 - Coming from Dubai?
 If you’re one day in Abu Dhabi is setting out from Dubai, do head over to our detailed Abu Dhabi day trip planning guide on our partner Dubai Travel Planner website.

-These itineraries are created with adult travellers in mind.
-Of course, some options can be missed out for children or people that prefer a slower pace, but for those who want to see and do as much as possible in a single day, we think these itineraries work well.
+These itineraries are created with an active adult traveller in mind.
+Of course, some options can be missed out for children or people who prefer a slower pace, but for those who want to see and do as much as possible in a single day, we think these 1 day Abu Dhabi city tour itineraries work well.

-Sadly between May and late September, it’s just too hot to do much outside of air-conditioned spaces, but most of these itineraries can be adapted to make the most of the weather.
+Sadly, between May and late September, it’s just too hot to do much outside of air-conditioned spaces, but most of these 1 day Abu Dhabi itineraries can be adapted to make the most of the weather.

-Abu Dhabi has something to offer everyone, and we have created six 1-day Abu Dhabi itineraries based on distinct interests.
+Abu Dhabi has something to offer everyone, and taking personal tastes and preferences into account, we have created six 1-day Abu Dhabi itineraries based on distinct interests.
 These are: